pcmasuzzo/pcmasuzzo.github.io/pages/cancer/cancer-chronicle.md

 Please note that you cannot scroll these images as you would do in a regular user experience.
 This is on purpose: I want you to open each data point on its own, digest it, if possible, close it, and then move on to the next one.

-If you want to know more about how I gathered all this data, [go over here](/pages/cancer/cancer-chronicle-methodology/) :).
+If you want to know more about how I gathered and/or generated this data, [go over here](/pages/cancer/cancer-chronicle-methodology/).